buildbot/buildbot/master/docs/relnotes/index.rst

 * :bb:step:`CVS` source step now checks for "sticky dates" from a previous checkout before updating an existing source directory.

-* The IRC bot of :bb:status:`words` will, unless useRevisions is set, shorten long lists of revisions printed when a build starts; it will only show two, and the number of additional revisions included in the build.
+* The IRC bot of :bb:status:`IRC` will, unless useRevisions is set, shorten long lists of revisions printed when a build starts; it will only show two, and the number of additional revisions included in the build.